 PEEKSKILL RECYCLES: Recycling is an important part of our City's Sanitation Program.
 Peekskill is among the top recycling communities in Westchester County.
 With your help, we will continue this record, which will also provide important savings in tax dollars.
 Recycling is also the law and failure to comply with City Codes will result in the issuances of summonses that could range from $25 to $1000 a day.
 Please review the brochure for the regulations governing recycling and how items are to be prepared for collection.

 REFUSE COLLECTION: The City of Peekskill is divided into two Sanitation Districts; the East side and West side.
-The collection schedules for each district are provided in this brochure.
+The collection schedules for each district are provided in our brochure.
 As a reminder, the City does not collect grass clippings.
 You can bring limited amounts of garbage and trash to the Highway Garage on Louisa Street, on Saturday mornings from 9:00 a.m. to 12:00 noon.

-LEAF COLLECTION: The City's Annual Leaf Collection Schedule is in this brochure.
+LEAF COLLECTION: The City's Annual Leaf Collection Schedule is in our brochure.
 Residents may sweep leaves to the curbside only during the week that their street is scheduled for collection.
 Placing leaves on City streets at all other times is in violation of City Codes.

 SNOW REMOVAL: From December 1 through April 15, the City's Snow Removal Ordinance is in effect.
 This includes the Alternate Side of the Street Parking Policy.
 Parking Regulations are indicated on street signs.
 A helpful "parking rule of thumb" to use during the winter Snow Season is that if there is no sign authorizing parking, then parking overnight on a City street is not permitted.